matbarofex/rRofex/README.md

 1.  **REST**.
 Inside this library most methods use this protocol internaly.
 2.  **Websocket**.
-It is under development on branch ‘websocket’ on GitHub.
 The methods have the suffix ‘ws’ inside it’s name.
 3.  *FIX*.
 We don’t have any short term plans to develop this wrapper.

 ## Examples